Welcome to señora Layport's website! "Bienvenidos"

 " I believe that the key to increase students interest for learning a language lies in the teacher’s approach and teaching methods used."

 "El puente de las Americas" "Panama City" "Panama Canal"

 I was born in Panama City, Panama a small country in Central America.
 It is mostly known for its canal and beautiful beaches.
 There I lived most of my life and worked as elementary school teacher.
 In 1992 I moved to the United State with my family.
-Today I live in Lorain a small city in the state of Ohio, and I am proud to say that I am a grandmother of three beautiful children.
+Today I live in Lorain a small city in the state of Ohio, and I am proud to say that I am a grandmother of five beautiful children.